deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 3 (grpc helloworld, go context)

+- Went through the grpc generated code
+- Updated the arguments
+- started reading about context package...will explore more on that tomorrow.

 ### Day 2 (grpc helloworld)

 - Wrote my own helloworld program on grpc with go